-Open-angle glaucoma Primary chronic open-angle glaucoma (COAG) is by far the most common type of glaucoma.
+Open-angle glaucoma Primary open-angle glaucoma (POAG) is by far the most common type of glaucoma.
 Moreover, its frequency increases greatly with age and it is a chronic, not acute, disease.
-This increase occurs because the drainage mechanism gradually may become clogged with aging, even though the drainage angle is open.
+This increase occurs because the drainage mechanism gradually may become clogged secondary to aging, even though the drainage angle is open.
 As a consequence, the aqueous fluid does not drain from the eye properly.
 The pressure within the eye, therefore, builds up painlessly and without symptoms.
-Furthermore, as mentioned previously, since the resulting loss of vision starts on the side (peripherally), people are usually not aware of the problem until the loss encroaches on their central visual area.
+Furthermore, as mentioned previously, since the resulting loss of vision starts on the side (peripherally), people are usually not aware of the problem until the loss encroaches near or into their central visual area.
 This type of glaucoma is said to be primary because its cause cannot be attributed to any discernable structural changes within the eye.

 Normal tension (pressure) glaucoma or low tension glaucoma are variants of primary chronic open-angle glaucoma that are being recognized more frequently than in the past.
 This type of glaucoma is thought to be due to decreased blood flow to the optic nerve.
 This condition is characterized by progressive optic-nerve damage and loss of peripheral vision (visual field) despite intraocular pressures in the normal range or even below normal.
 This type of glaucoma can be diagnosed by repeated examinations by the eye doctor to detect the nerve damage or the visual field loss.